 If a student is absent from school and would like to collect their homework assignments, please contact the guidance office at 474-4846 option #2.
 Please allow at least 24 hours in advance of the time you would like to pick up the assignments.
 This gives teachers the time they need to properly compile everything for the student.
 Assignments can be picked up by a parent/family member or sent home with a friend at the parent's request.
-Students and parents are also encouraged to use their Chromebook to check Google Classroom and Blackboard for daily assignments.
+Students and parents are also encouraged to use their Chromebook to check Google Classroom and your student email daily for assignments.